 - This leads to a sketch about a fashion style photographer working a crime scene snapping pictures of the dead as if he were talking to models.
 I thought that was going to be the whole concept of the sketch until the photographer kind of fell into the background as the suspect comedically admits to every aspect of the crime.
-This sketch was set in Central America so I think it was a statement on their corruption or ineptness because even after the suspect makes his confession they say there is not enough evidence to convict.
+This sketch was set in Central America, so I think it was a statement on their corruption or ineptness because even after the suspect makes his confession, they say there is not enough evidence to convict.

 - YES!!!
 Another Bee sketch.
 This time it was Garrett Morris taking us through time as he shares stories of bees throughout history.

-- Loudon Wainwright III the third plays a song about the bicentennial that was so cheesy and lame that I wasn't sure if it was supposed to be comedy.
-I swear he's been a guest on one of the comedy podcast that I listen to but I couldn't find him in my search, I did find that Wikipedia said he was the next Dylan of his time which led me to believe this was real deal badness.
+- Loudon Wainwright III the third plays a song about the bicentennial that was so cheesy and lame that I wasn't sure if it was supposed to be a comedy.
+I swear he's been a guest on one of the comedy podcast that I listen to but I couldn't find him in my search, I did discover that Wikipedia said he was the next Dylan of his time which led me to believe this was real deal badness.

 - There was then a real quick sketch where Chevy Chase was playing Gregg Allman which I just didn't care about because though I know of Gregg Allman, I don't know all that much about him other than his music and he married Cher.

 - Next, we cut to a behind the scenes bit about the shooting of Sam Peckenpaugh's first Rom-Com movie.
-It was very slap-sticky in a way that I would have laughed at as a kid but found boring and abusive and the Peckenpaugh character only attacked the female lead.
+It was very slap-sticky in a way that I would have laughed at as a kid but found boring and abusive, and the Peckenpaugh character only attacked the female lead.
 I don't know enough about Peckenpaugh's directing style to really get the reference but still don't think it would be funny to me now even if I did.

-- The news starts with Chevy's first, "I'm Chevy Chase and you're not."
+- The news starts with Chevy's first, "I'm Chevy Chase, and you're not."
 This one was back to being service level jokes and personal attacks of political figures minus any real events from the time.

 - The news went into a fake commercial with was a follow up to the Jamitall commercial from episode one that was nothing but a gay joke about taking these pills to prepare for sex.
-This time it was a straight couple and the Jamitall seemed to have more of a roofies effect on the wife.
-There was a burst of laughter from the audience from both men and women without a single gasp so I guess this type of thing wasn't all that creepy at the time.
+This time it was a straight couple, and the Jamitall seemed to have more of a roofies effect on the wife.
+There was a burst of laughter from the audience from both men and women without a single gasp, so I guess this type of thing wasn't all that creepy at the time.

 - Back to the news for Chevy Chase making faces behind Dan Akroyd as Akroyd read a serious Editorial Reply.
 This is followed by the Garrett Morris hearing impairment bit that is becoming the staple closing combo.

 - This was followed by a long sketch about two exterminators in camo.
 One exterminator learns about the roaches that they are there to kill and has developed empathy for them and couldn't kill them anymore, like not wanting to kill an enemy in war after learning that they are actually living beings.
-There was a funny sketch within the sketch with a fake documentary about cockroaches but the payoff wasn't all that grand.
+There was a funny sketch within the sketch with a fake documentary about cockroaches, but the payoff wasn't all that grand.

 - Gilda Radner came out as a fireman and had a quick and cute little bit explaining what it means to be a fireman.